 The Impact of Homelessness on Education

 Homelessness in New York City has continued to rise over the past decade.
-In June 2018, there were 61,421 homeless people, including 14,934 homeless families with 22,266 homeless children, sleeping each night in the New York City shelter system.
-This represents an 85% increase over the past decade.
+As of July 15, 2019, there were 58,117 homeless people, including 11,852 homeless families with 20,860 homeless children, sleeping in the New York City shelter system.
+This represents an 47% increase over the past decade.

 How Education is Impacted

 During the same period of time, the New York City public school system has seen an increase in homeless students.
-The Institute for Children, Poverty, and Homelessness (ICPH) released their report this month, On the Map: The Atlas of Student Homelessness in New York City 2017.
+The Institute for Children, Poverty, and Homelessness (ICPH) released their report last August, On the Map: The Atlas of Student Homelessness in New York City 2018.
 The report states that homelessness among public school students has risen more than 50% over the past six years, and the number of housed students has decreased.
-Since 2012, more than 140,000 children attending New York City public schools have experienced homelessness.
-If this trend continues, it will mean that one in seven New York City public school students will be homeless at some point during elementary school.
+Since 2012, more than 150,000 children attending New York City public schools have experienced homelessness.
+More disturbing still, 33 percent of all homeless students are 2nd graders or younger.

 Children experiencing homelessness lack the stability and support necessary to succeed academically.
 In addition to academic impacts, disruptions to a child’s education threaten their social and emotional development.
-As a result, homeless children can quickly fall behind one grade or more.
+Chronic absenteeism can play a significant role in homeless children quickly falling behind one grade or more.